Lipen/bdd-rs/examples/model_checking/docs/theory.typ

   Because $(0,0)$ transitions to $(1,0) in.not {(0,0), (0,1)}$.

   Result: $emptyset$ means no state satisfies $op("AG") ("x" = 0)$.
-  Property fails!
+  Property fails.
 ]

 == Symbolic CTL Model Checking Algorithm

 #theorem(name: "Symbolic Model Checking")[
-  Given a transition system $M$ and CTL formula $phi$, we can compute the set of states satisfying $phi$:
+  Given a transition system $M$ and CTL formula $phi$, we can compute the set of states satisfying $phi$ by:

   $ "SAT"(phi) = {s in S | M, s models phi} $